lanweo/learn_git/readme.txt

 git is a control system.
-git is free software distributed under theGPL. git has a mutable index called stage. get some relax
+git is free software distributed under theGPL. git has mutable index called stage. get some relax
 <<<<<<< HEAD
 Creating a new branch is quick AND simple.